websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/filtering-search-results.md

 **Filter Value (text):** For most filters, you must enter a text value here that specifies the text to apply the filter on in the specified field (for example, set a _Match_ query to the text _street_ on the `title_en_US` field).
 Some Filter Query Types require special notation, as in the case of the [_Regexp_](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-regexp-query.html) query.

 **Filter Query Type (select list):** Select the query type to filter results by.
-Available types include Bool, Exists, Fuzzy, Match, Match Phrase, Match Phrase Prefix, Multi Match, Prefix, Query String, Regexp, Script, Simple Query String, Term, Wildcard.
+Available types include Bool, Date Range, Exists, Fuzzy, Match, Match Phrase, Match Phrase Prefix, Multi Match, Prefix, Query String, Regexp, Script, Simple Query String, Term, Wildcard.

 To learn more about these queries, visit the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl.html).